 What Safeguard offers as a service has been done for high net worth clients ever since the Employee Retirement Income Security Act of 1974 (ERISA) was passed by Congress.

-As a matter of fact, our tax attorney, has been setting up plans with checkbook control for more almost 20 years.
+As a matter of fact, our tax attorney, has been setting up plans with checkbook control for more than 20 years.
 So, this strategy isn’t new.
 It’s just not been well known.

-But, in the last 10 years since the advent of high speed internet, the playing field has been leveled and this strategy, formally reserved for the wealthy, is now yours for the taking.
+But, since the early 2000’s and the advent of high speed internet as a means to deliver knowledge-based services, the playing field has been leveled and this strategy, formally reserved for the wealthy, is now yours for the taking.
 Contact us today to get started.